 According to Scorecard, a pollution information guide part of the Good Guide, sodium bisulfate does not rank very high with regard to concerns about ecological toxicity and persistence, but it does have some concerns nonetheless.

 Green Cleaning Alternatives

-When it comes to green cleaning products, seek out manufacturers who don't use this chemical or try your hand at some DIY-recipes.
-For example, sodium bisulfate is used in Affresh Dishwasher Cleaner but is not present in the Lemi Shine Machine Cleaner or this DIY Earth Friendly Dishwasher Cleaner.
+When it comes to shopping for green cleaning products, look for manufacturers who don't use this chemical or try your hand at some DIY-recipes.
+For example, sodium bisulfate is used in Affresh Dishwasher Cleaner but is not present in the Lemi Shine Machine Cleaner.